LegoTypes/ha-synthetic-sensors/docs/cookbook.md

       attribution: "Calculated from SPAN Panel data"
 ```

+## References in YAML

+References to various sensors, state, or attributes are simple to use:

+- The main sensor state is `state` where ever it is used in that sensor's references (varaiables, attributes, formulas)
+- The main sensor state can be use to reference attributes like `state.my_attribute`
+- Any sensor in the YAML can be referred to by its key (the top level key)
+- The sensor's key is internally related in storage and the runtime to the actual HA entity_id when registered
+- All references are kept in sync with HA changes so if a user renames an entity_id the package references are updated

 ## Variables and Configuration

 Variables serve as aliases for entity IDs, collection patterns, or numeric literals, making formulas more readable and